ContainerSolutions/Rancher-Labs/Lab2/README.md

-<h2> Setups a Minimal Cluster - custer.yml provided </h2>
+<h1> Setups a Minimal Cluster - custer.yml provided </h1>

-1. In Lab1 we did the installation of RKE.
+   In Lab1 we did the installation of RKE.
 RKE is a installer for Rancher RKE distribuition.
 It install or a list of remote Nodes, or your own machine(local node)

-2. Get the file cluster.yml
+<h3>Get the file cluster.yml </h3>

    - change the IP address to *your_ip_address*